 If it helps, I bought a wifi doorbell a few months ago which is working really well as a stand alone system.
 This one: http://zilink.en.alibaba.com/product/60075478901-222574441/Cobell_Smart_home_WIFI_Doorbell_Two_way_audio_IP66_Waterproof_P2P_and_support_Andriod_and_IOS_3G_Wifi_doorbell.html

 I haven’t tried to integrate it with Domoticz yet but it does send a 433mhz signal to the wirefree indoor chime which comes with it so it may be possible.
 My postman still can’t believe we talk to him whilst we aren’t at home and ask him to leave items in a safe place.
-Only cost just over fifty quid too which is not much more than some normal wireless doorbells!Running RFXCom with Domoticz on model b raspberry pi.
+Only cost just over fifty quid too which is not much more than some normal wireless doorbells!Running RFXCom with Domoticz on raspberry pi3.
 LWRF dimmer switches, PIRs and plug sockets.
 Some Homeeasy switches, harmony hub controlling AV and air con.
 Geofencing with Pilot app.
-Tado for heating.
+Tado for heating and cooling.

 So i have taken the plunge and ordered one of these external sensors by COCO. i will feed back shortly on if it is successful.

 I have been doing further research on rfxcom and domoticz and i have found i will struggle in getting all of my sensors and devices to connect to the rfxcom due to there distance. although it would be in the central most part of my house unfortunately i believe that some of them just wont reach and we all know signal repeaters / wifi repeaters are a waste of time!